Contentful Personalization & Analytics

 • Seeds the initial set from document.querySelectorAll('[data-ctfl-entry-id]').

-• Subscribes to a MutationObserver that watches child additions and removals in the document subtree.
+• Subscribes to a MutationObserver that watches child additions, child removals, and data-ctfl-entry-id attribute mutations in the document subtree.

 When a tracked element is added, the registry notifies the running view, click, and hover detectors.
 When a tracked element is removed, the registry notifies those detectors so they can unobserve the element or stop treating it as tracked.

-The registry observes element existence, not arbitrary attribute changes.
-Entry payload attributes such as data-ctfl-entry-id are read when an event fires, so updated IDs can affect later payloads.
+The registry observes element existence and data-ctfl-entry-id mutations, not arbitrary attribute changes.
+Payload attributes such as data-ctfl-optimization-id, data-ctfl-optimization-context-id, and data-ctfl-variant-index are read when an event fires, so updated values can affect later payloads.
 Per-element tracking overrides such as data-ctfl-track-views and interval attributes are resolved when the element is added to the detector.
-If an existing mounted element needs dynamic override changes, use the tracking.*Element(...)
+If an existing mounted element needs dynamic non-entry-ID override changes, use the tracking.*Element(...)
 API or remount the tracked element.

 View tracking uses IntersectionObserver and dwell-time timers.